 There was a temple to Themis in the oracular shrine at Dodona, a temple near the Acropolis in Athens, a temple at Rhamnous just beside a temple to Nemesis, as well as a Temple of Themis Ikhnaia in Thessalia.

 Pausanias, the Greek traveler and geographer, vividly described her temple at Thebes and the three sanctuaries near the Neistan Gate.
 The first was a sanctuary of Themis, with an idol of the goddess in white marble.
 The second was a sanctuary for the Moirai.
 The third was the sanctuary of Zeus Agoraios (of the Market).

-The Greek myths say that Themis had an altar even on Olympia, on the Stomion or the mouth.
+The Greek myths say that Themis had an altar even on Olympia, on the Stomion, or the mouth.
 Themis also at times shared temples with other gods or goddesses and is known to have shared one with Aphrodite in the sanctuary of Asclepius at Epidauros.

-Themis’s Association with other Goddesses
+Themis’s Association with Other Goddesses

 In the play by Aeschylus, Prometheus Bound, Prometheus says that Themis was called by many names, even Gaia, the name of her mother.
-As Gaia was the earth goddess and in charge of the oracle at Delphi before Themis took over, they are particularly associated in the role of oracular voice of the Earth.
+As Gaia was the earth goddess and in charge of the oracle at Delphi before Themis took over, they are particularly associated with the role of the oracular voice of the Earth.

 Themis is also linked with Nemesis, the goddess of divine retributive justice.
 When one does not follow the laws and rules that gentle Themis represents, Nemesis comes upon you, promising wrathful retribution.
 The two goddesses are the two sides of a coin.